IBM/aspera-cli/README.md

 ascli node access_key set_bearer_key self @file:$my_private_pem
 ```

+> [!NOTE]
-> **Note:** Either the public or private key can be provided, and only the public key is used.
+> Either the public or private key can be provided, and only the public key is used.
 > This will enable to check the signature of the bearer token.
 > Above command is executed with access key credentials.